MicrosoftDocs/win32/desktop-src/direct3dhlsl/sample-l--sm4---asm-.md

 ---
 title: sample_l (sm4 - asm)
-description: Samples data from the specified Element/texture using the specified address and the filtering mode identified by the given sampler. ms.assetid: D285F63E-1026-45F1-9959-6F5AB2A27C95 ms.topic: reference ms.date: 05/31/2018
+description: Samples data from the specified Element/texture using the specified address and the filtering mode identified by the given sampler. | sample_l (sm4 - asm) ms.assetid: D285F63E-1026-45F1-9959-6F5AB2A27C95 ms.topic: reference ms.date: 05/31/2018